 For a handwritten will to be valid, the entire thing must be in your handwriting and include your signature.

 For a will to be valid, you must have a sound understanding of what you are doing when you sign the document.
 You should be able to comprehend the nature and value of your assets, understand that you are making a will, and understand the legal effect of executing your will.
 Families might contest a will due to a lack of testamentary capacity if their loved one made or changed their will while suffering from dementia or another mental incapacity.

 Undue influence occurs when someone pressures a person to create or change a will.
 People who are elderly, ill, or frail may be particularly susceptible to undue influence by someone in a position to exert such influence.
 Challenges over undue influence often occur when someone revises their will to disinherit their children and devises all of their assets to a caretaker.

 What Happens If My Texas Will Is Invalid?

 If the court determines your will is invalid, it will disregard any instructions in the invalid will.
 In that case, the court will order your estate to be distributed following the state’s law of intestate succession.
 The best way to ensure the court validates your will is to work with an estate planning attorney.

 The attorneys at Robbins Estate Law have been helping Texans plan their estates since 2017.
 We have experience drafting valid wills, navigating probate, and helping our clients protect their assets.
 Whether you have a large or small estate, you deserve to have a carefully planned, legally enforceable estate plan.
-Contact us today to find out how we can help you plan for your family’s future.
+Contact our asset protection attorney in Texas today to find out how we can help you plan for your family’s future.